langroid/langroid/docs/quick-start/setup.md

     colored outputs, such as [Iterm2](https://iterm2.com/).

 !!! note "OpenAI GPT4 is required"
-    Currently, Langroid largely relies on GPT4 to work well.
+    The various LLM prompts and instructions in Langroid have been tested to work well with GPT4.
-    Switching to GPT3.5-Turbo is easy via a config flag, and may suffice for some applications, but in general you can expect results to be inferior.
+    Switching to GPT3.5-Turbo is easy via a config flag, and may suffice for some applications, but in general you may see inferior results.

 ## Set up tokens/keys